agn-wita/simple-calculator/README.md

 ## JAVASCRIPT
 - two const variables
-- onclick functions linked with buttons: add, substract, divide, multiply
+- the onclick event executes a certain functionality (add, substract, divide, multiply) when a button is clicked

 ## Stage of the project: completed